Baylor College of Medicine

 Pengfei Liu, Ph.D PRINCIPAL INVESTIGATOR

-Dr. Pengfei Liu is an Associate Professor at the Department of Molecular and Human Genetics in Baylor College of Medicine.
+Dr. Pengfei Liu is an Assistant Professor at the Department of Molecular and Human Genetics in Baylor College of Medicine.
 He is the Director of the ACGME/ABMGG Laboratory Genetics and Genomics Fellowship Program.
 Dr. Liu also work in the Baylor Genetics diagnostic laboratories as a sign out lab director.
 The broad research interest of Dr. Liu's research laboratory is to improve the molecular diagnosis and clinical care of patients with Mendelian disorders.

 LAB MEMBERS